Psychotherapy may be short-term or long-term. We work with clients who are dealing with a variety of concerns such as:

 Couples/polycules often want to work on their sexual relationships as well.
 Most couples/polycules want to have a healthy sex life, however, it can be challenging to make time for passionate sex.
 Having a mismatched libido or sexual issues in your relationship can start to make you feel detached and disconnected from your partner/spouse.

-I work with couples/polycules struggling with desire issues, arousal issues, and orgasm issues.
+We work with couples/polycules struggling with desire issues, arousal issues, and orgasm issues.
 There are a lot of misconceptions and false expectations around what sex should look and feel like.
 Sexual experiences should be romantic, raunchy, erotic, relaxed, and mutually orgasmic.
-I encourage my couples/polycules to explore sexual adventurousness, openness, non-monogamy, and/or fetishes without judgment.
+We encourage couples/polycules to explore sexual adventurousness, openness, non-monogamy, and/or fetishes without judgment.

 Sex therapy is different from other kinds of therapy.
 It is important to work with someone who is non-judgmental and can help you to find ways to gently explore feelings about your sexual self, including all aspects of sexuality and erotic expression.